eclipse-openj9/openj9-docs/docs/xxinitialheapsize.md

 # -XX:InitialHeapSize / -XX:MaxHeapSize

-These HotSpot options for specifying heap size are recognized by OpenJ9 for compatibility.
+These HotSpot options for specifying heap size are recognized by Eclipse OpenJ9&trade; for compatibility.
 See [-Xms / -Xmx](xms.md) for details.

 ## Syntax